KYKN: KYKN

 In April 1985, the station applied to the Federal Communications Commission (FCC) to make major changes to its licensed operation.
 It wanted to add nighttime service with 5,000 watts of power, add a directional antenna array to the new nighttime signal, and change the legal community of license from Salem to nearby Keizer, Oregon.
 The FCC granted a new construction permit to authorize these changes on September 18, 1985, and, after one extension, the station received its license to cover these changes on January 16, 1987.

 While these changes were underway, the station was assigned the KYKN call sign by the FCC on May 15, 1986.
 The station slogan was "Kickin Country".
 The station remained a country music format until it switched to news/talk in the spring of 1991.
-DJ Tim O'Brian (Tim Hay) signed off the country music format with "The Last Cowboy Song" by Ed Bruce on Sunday, May 5, 1991, at midnight.
-The Station signed on at 5:00 am Monday, broadcasting CNN Headline News.
+After 37 years of being a country station and Oregon's first full time country station, DJ Tim O'Brian (Tim Hay) signed off the country music format with "The Last Cowboy Song" by Ed Bruce on Sunday, May 5, 1991, at midnight.
+The station signed on at 6:00 am Monday, broadcasting CNN Headline News.

 In April 1991, Capitol Equities Corporation reached an agreement to sell KYKN to Willamette Broadcasting Company, Inc. The deal was approved by the FCC on August 1, 1991, and the transaction was consummated on September 18, 1991.